AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 Buffer
 In practice, news is a stream of data, but on a more useful level of abstraction, news is a stream of events.
 A timeline with discrete events ordered by time is a  good mental model for what the news is.

+In news intelligence, we may also make a distinction between tagging based on content or categories, and instantiating specific events such as terrorist attacks or geopolitical conflict.

+Visualize: tags vs event schemas
+Visualize: a timeline of terrorist attacks

+Note: event duration, etc are out-of-scope